 16. Basilica of Santa Croce

-Inside, the church contains a beautiful chapel with frescoes and is the final resting place of Michelangelo, Galileo and other famous personalities.
+The Basilica of Santa Croce is not just any basilica.
+It is the largest Franciscan church in the world and the final resting place of Michelangelo, Galileo and other famous personalities.

 18. Church of Santa Maria Novella